Sourcepass MCOE Blog

 Establishing Persistence in Microsoft 365

-Persistence ensures access remains even if the original credential is revoked.
+Persistence keeps access alive even after the original credential is revoked.

 Common methods include: